wuxc/pywin32doc/md/PyIDebugDocument.md

 ## PyIDebugDocument Object

-The base interface to all debug documents.
+The base interface to all debug documents\.
 Derived from[PyIDebugDocumentInfo](#pyidebugdocumentinfo)